General2096/Sprinboard/README.md

 ## Preprocessing and Training
 > [Prophet](https://facebook.github.io/prophet/) is an open source library published by Facebook that is based on decomposable models.
 It provides the ability to make time series predictions with good accuracy using simple intuitive parameters and has support for including impact of custom seasonality and holidays!

 Prophet must first be installed.
-In my case with Python: `pip install pystan==2.19.1.1` and `pip install prophet`.
+In my case with Python:
+`pip install pystan==2.19.1.1` and
+`pip install prophet`.

 Without perform any type of tuning, how would the model see the current data?
-Initial processing and training was conducted on the first 6 years, testing the final year of the dataset.
+Initial processing and training was conducted on the entire dataset minus the last 7 days which were used for to test the model performance.
 The black dots represent a specific date, the shaded blue represent the upper and lower uncertainty, and the blue line represents the prediction.

 ![image](https://github.com/General2096/Springboard/blob/main/Capstone%20Project/Images/Preprocessing%20Final%20Year.png)